turgu1/bt-keyboard/README.md

 | 0x97        | DownArrow key    |
 | 0x98        | UpArrow key      |

-The returned scan codes in the BTKeyboard::KeyInfo structure are defined in chapter 10 of https://usb.org/sites/default/files/hut1_22.pdf and are usually supplied directly by the keyboard.
+The returned scan codes in the BTKeyboard::KeyInfo structure are defined in chapter 10 of the [USB HID Usage Tables document](https://usb.org/sites/default/files/hut1_22.pdf) and are typically provided directly by the keyboard.
 The BTKeyboard class supports up to three keys pressed at the same time.
-The corresponging scan codes are located in the `keys[3]` field.
+The corresponding scan codes are located in the `keys_data` field.
 The `modifier` field contains the CTRL/SHIFT/ALT/META left and right key modifier info.

 The main program is a simple demonstration of the usage of the class.
-The author is using a Logitech K380 keyboard (standard Bluetooth keyboard, not a BLE) for this demo.
+The author is using a Logitech K380 (standard Bluetooth keyboard, not a BLE) and the recent Logitech MX Keys Mini (BLE) keyboards for this demo.
 Other Bluetooth keyboards may work but may require some modification (mainly adding other key scan codes).

+The first-generation Apple wireless keyboard is known to not function correctly.

-The `sdkconfig.defaults` file identifies the ESP-IDF sdkconfig parameters that are required to have this demo working.
+The `sdkconfig.defaults` file specifies the ESP-IDF sdkconfig parameters required for this demo to work.

-A bug with ESP-IDF 4.3.x may cause an internal stack overflow.
-Seems to be corrected in 4.4.
+A bug in `ESP-IDF 4.3.x` may cause an internal stack overflow due to improper Bluetooth stack resource handling.
+This issue has been fixed in `ESP-IDF 4.4`.

-This is not ready yet as testing with ESP-IDF 4.4 is ongoing.
-Seems to work fine at this point in time.
+Testing with `ESP-IDF V5.4` appears to be stable.

-Please be sure that you have installed the ESP-IDF v4.4 (examples are for Linux/MacOS):
+Ensure that you have installed ESP-IDF V4.4 or later (example provided is for Linux/MacOS and V5.4):

 ```
 cd ~/esp
-git clone -b release/v4.4 --recursive https://github.com/espressif/esp-idf.git
+git clone -b release/v5.4 --recursive https://github.com/espressif/esp-idf.git
 ```

-... and update it to the last v4.4 updates from time to time (git pull):
+... and periodically update it to the latest version using `git pull`:

 ```
 cd ~/esp/esp-idf
 git pull
-git submodule --update --init --recursive
+git submodule update --init --recursive
 ```

 Some work remains to be done:

 - [x] Add pairing code retrieval by the application.
 - [x] CapsLock management
+- [ ] Synchronize the code with the `esp_hid_host` example of ESP-IDF
 - [ ] Some more key mapping
-- [ ] Isolate the class into a ESP-IDF Component
+- [x] Isolate the class into an ESP-IDF Component

-Issue(s)

-- Typing way too fast (beyond normal keyboard usage) may cause a double panic reset.
-Still investigating...
+Issue:

+- BLE Keyboard's connexion (`MX Keys Mini`) recovering doesn't seem to work.
+Still investigating.